Durgesh2601/Durgesh2601/README.md

 innovative programs.
 I'm skilled at reading and writing codes using viable inputs and outputs.
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning Data Structure and Algorithm
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: I spend more than 12 hours in gaming every week.
 - 📫 How to reach me : -